-I don’t think I’ve worked with a client yet that didn’t want to retire early, or wouldn’t be ecstatic if they had a $1 million portfolio.
+I don’t think I’ve worked with a client yet who didn’t want to retire early, or wouldn’t be ecstatic if they had a $1 million portfolio.

 But as most of us already know, $1 million isn’t what it used to be.

-This article from USA Today makes the bold claim that $1 million isn’t enough to retire nowadays.
+The 2014 article from USA Today makes the bold claim that $1 million isn’t enough to retire before, which makes it more difficult nowadays.

 Look, $1 million is A LOT of money, but to stretch that out for the rest of your retirement is tough.
 It’s even tougher with lower interest rates.

-Sure, there are ways to make the most of out your short-term investments, and there are intriguing options like Peer to Peer Lending that can yield decent returns, but they don’t magically guarantee an early retirement (Learn more about the top peer to peer lending network in our Lending Club Review and my review of Prosper).
+Sure, there are ways to make the most of your short-term investments, and there are intriguing options like Peer-to-Peer Lending that can yield decent returns, but they don’t magically guarantee an early retirement (Learn more about the top peer-to-peer lending network in our Lending Club Review and my review of Prosper).

 So the question remains: Can you really retire early with 1 million dollars?